Dentures and All-on-4

-Complete or full dentures are made when patient has absolutely no teeth, or none of the remaining teeth can be saved to support a partial denture.
-Complete dentures are primarily made of acrylic.
-They are viable, cost-effective treatment option to restore missing teeth and some esthetics, however, they require a long adjustment period for a patient receiving them.
-Often, they also require multiple in office adjustments.
-Unfortunately, they do not feel like teeth and are notorious in causing sore spots in the mouth.
-Reduction is sensation of food flavor is also another negative side effect for complete dentures.
+Complete or full dentures are created when a patient has lost all their teeth, or none of the remaining teeth can be salvaged to support a partial denture.
+Typically made from acrylic, complete dentures offer a cost-effective solution to replace missing teeth and partially restore aesthetics.
+However, they necessitate a prolonged adjustment period for patients.
+Frequent in-office adjustments may also be required.
+Unfortunately, complete dentures do not feel like natural teeth and can often cause discomfort and sore spots in the mouth.
+Additionally, they may diminish the sensation of food flavors.

-Patients with long term use of dentures are prone to significant bone loss.
-Over the course of few decades boneless can lead to changes in facial symmetry and dynamics.
-One way to avoid this problem and eliminate and other mentioned drawbacks of dentures is to consider dental implants in conjunction with dentures.
-Implant supported dentures do not require support from teeth or gums to gain stability.
-Therefore, making them more comfortable as they rest on the implants.
-Also, they can be made smaller with less coverage of the roof of the mouth making them more comfortable to use.
+Long-term denture wearers are susceptible to significant bone loss over several decades, which can lead to changes in facial symmetry and function.
+One effective way to address these issues and overcome the drawbacks associated with dentures is to consider the "All-on-4" dental implant solution in conjunction with dentures.
+Implant-supported dentures do not rely on natural teeth or gums for stability, making them more comfortable as they rest securely on the implants.
+They can also be designed to be smaller, covering less of the roof of the mouth, enhancing comfort during use.

-At Dental Atelier we take our responsibility of making dentures very serious by paying a lot of attention to comfort, and esthetics of the results.
-By using high quality denture material, and attention to anatomical details of every patient, we provide comfortable natural appearing dentures.
-In most cases we do recommend implants to support the dentures, improve stability and longevity of the treatment.
-However, we also do understand that in some cases dentures maybe the only option and we make every effort to create beautiful looking dentures for our patients.
+At Dental Atelier, we take our denture craftsmanship seriously, paying meticulous attention to comfort and aesthetics.
+Through the use of high-quality denture materials and a focus on the anatomical details of each patient, we create comfortable and naturally appearing dentures.
+In most cases, we highly recommend the incorporation of dental implants to provide support, improving stability and the longevity of the treatment.
+However, we also understand that dentures may be the only option in certain cases, and we make every effort to craft beautiful-looking dentures that meet our patients' needs and expectations.